Schaumburg, Palatine, Hoffman Estates, and

 The Sober Truth on Preventing Underage Drinking Act (also known as STOP-ACT) initiative is to reduce the alcohol use rate and contributing factors for 8th-12th graders by targeting parents and adults, supporting the enforcement of local Social Host Ordinances, advocating for school participation in the Illinois Youth Survey, and more.

 The STOP- ACT initiative serves the villages of Schaumburg, Hoffman Estates, Palatine, and Elk grove Village with funding awarded to Kenneth Young Center from the Department of Human Services (DHS) and the Substance Abuse and Mental Health Services Administration (SAMHSA) (PHS Act (42 U.S.C.
 290bb-25b) Section 5198).

 STOP-ACT utilize the Illinois Youth Survey (IYS) and local data for data-driven decision-making and implementation of evidence-based environmental strategies.
-SPF-PFS staff work with a community coalition (Communities for Positive Youth Development) to implement all components of the initiative in a culturally competent and sustainable manner using the Strategic Prevention Framework.
+Staff work with the community coalition (Communities for Positive Youth Development [CPYD]) to implement all components of the initiative in a culturally competent and sustainable manner using the Strategic Prevention Framework.

-SAMHSA’s Strategic Prevention Framework (SPF) is a planning process for preventing substance use and misuse.
+SAMHSA’s Strategic Prevention Framework is a planning process for preventing substance use and misuse.
 The five steps (Assessment, Capacity, Planning, Implementation, and Evaluation) and two guiding principles of the SPF (Sustainability and Cultural Competence) offer prevention professionals a comprehensive process for addressing the substance misuse and related behavioral health problems facing their communities.

 View the full summary of the Strategic Prevention Framework-Partnerships for Success (SPF-PFS) accomplishments and story (An initiative funded by the Illinois Department of Human Services [IDHS] from 2014 through 2020).